git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/320_CreateCrossRegionReplicationForS3Buckets.md

 ![S3_03](/static/images/S3_03.png)

-8. Now lets set-up an AWS Identity and Access Management (IAM) role that Amazon S3 can assume to replicate S3 objects on your behalf, between S3 buckets.
+8. Now set-up an AWS Identity and Access Management (IAM) role that Amazon S3 can assume to replicate S3 objects on your behalf, between S3 buckets.
 Choose the existing role that has been pre-created for you (the name starts with **s3-cross-region-replication-role** )

 ![S3_04](/static/images/S3_04.png)